UMiamiLibraries/RAMP/README.md

    to EAD files.
 This path should have appropriate permissions so that the script can read and write files.

+   **Note**:

-   Note: if you receive an error when trying to run the conversion routine, you may need to edit your php.ini settings to change the value of `short_open_tag` to 'Off.'
+   * If you receive a PHP error when trying to run the conversion routine, you may need to edit your `php.ini` settings to change the value of `short_open_tag` to 'Off.'
+   * For large EAD files, you may need to increase the size of the `max_allowed_packet` setting in your `my.ini` MySQL settings; for example, from '1M' to '2M.'

 After submitting the form, the script performs an XSLT transformation on all the files in the folder.
 After a successful transformation, the original EAD record is imported into the database, along with the newly created EAC-CPF record.
 If a duplicate EAD file is converted, the user is presented      with an interface that displays a graphical diff.
-The user can choose which elements are merged into the new record.
+The user can choose which elements to merge into the new record.

 ### 2.2 Creating a New EAC Record
    If you encounter a situation where there are no EAD files to import,